CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 4. The initial cost analysis view includes the following areas:

- * **Currently selected view:** Represents the predefined cost analysis view configuration.
+ * **Currently selected view:** This represents the predefined cost analysis view configuration.
 Each view includes date range, granularity, group by, and filter settings.
-The default view shows accumulated costs for the current billing period, but you can change to other built-in views.
+The default view shows the current billing period's total combined costs, but you can switch to one of the other built-in views.

  * **Cost (1):** Shows the total usage and purchase costs for the current month, as they're accrued and will show on your bill.
+Costs are estimated until the invoice is generated and do not factor in credits.
+Pay-as-you-go subscriptions only include usage costs.

  * **Forecast (2):** Shows the total forecasted costs for time period you choose.
+Forecast is based on usage for the selected time period and does not account for purchases.
+Changes in usage may take up to a week to be reflected.

  * **Budget (if selected) (3):** Shows the planned spending limit for the selected scope, if available.

  * **Accumulated granularity (4):** Shows the total aggregate daily costs, from the beginning of the billing period.
-After you create a budget for your billing account or subscription, you can quickly see your spending trend against the budget.
+You can easily monitor your spending trend versus the budget after creating a budget for your billing account or subscription.
 Hover over a date to view the accumulated cost for that day.

- * **Pivot (donut) charts (5):** Provide dynamic pivots, breaking down the total cost by a common set of standard properties.
+ * **Pivot (donut) charts (5):** These charts provide dynamic pivots, breaking down the total cost by a common set of standard properties.
 They show the largest to smallest costs for the current month.

    ![](./media/costopt-31.png)

+> **Forecast:** Cost forecasts display a projection of your projected costs for the given time period based on your recent spending.
+You can see when forecasted spend is going to exceed the budget threshold if you put up a budget in Cost analysis.
+For up to a year, the prediction model can anticipate future costs.

+5. You can play with different filters provided here to analyze the cost, such as:

+ *

 **Task 2: Resize a Virtual Machine**